skounis/remote-xdebug/README.md

 Debug a remote server with XDebug and PHPStorm

 ## Overview
-The IDE (e.g. PHPStorm) is runnung in the local machine and is listeing for XDebug connections from a remote server.
+The IDE (e.g. PHPStorm) is runnung in the local machine and is listening for XDebug connections from a remote server.

 XDebug port: `9000`